Accreditation & Awards

 This award recognizes the commitment of Adventist Medical Center to higher standars of cardiac care.

 The Gold Award for Stroke Care from the American Heart Association/American Stroke Association recognizes the commitment of Adventist Medical Center (AMC) to higher standards of stroke care by ensuring that stroke patients receive treatment for at least 24 months.
 Adventist Medical Center has developed a comprehensive system for rapid diagnosis and treatment of stroke patients admitted to the emergency department.
 To receive the Get With the Guidelines-Stroke Gold Quality Achievement Award, AMC demonstrated a minimum of 85% adherence to key measures for more than 24 consecutive months.

-The Northwest Regional Heart Center has received the 2010 Performance Achievement Award for improvement in the treatment of acute myocardial infarction patients through implementation of ACTION Registry-GWTG and in-hospital initiation of the American College of Cardiology/American Heart Association STEIM/NSTEMI Clinical Guideline recommendations.
+Northwest Regional Heart and Vascular has received the 2010 Performance Achievement Award for improvement in the treatment of acute myocardial infarction patients through implementation of ACTION Registry-GWTG and in-hospital initiation of the American College of Cardiology/American Heart Association STEIM/NSTEMI Clinical Guideline recommendations.